 The Fidelity Trend fund chases the hottest stocks.
 Nearly half of its holdings are in technology, and a small portion is international.

-Similar to the Blue Chip Growth Fund above, the Trend Fund also became successful, I think because it has NVIDIA and TESLA as two of its top ten holdings.
+Similar to the Blue Chip Growth Fund above, the Trend Fund also has high fees and has invested in some of the best performing stocks of the past decade.

 And yes, I think this could be due to luck, not skills.
 So you may not want to dump all of your money to the Trend Fund.